The Container Runtime Benchmark 2026: containerd vs CRI-O vs crun for High-Density Nodes

 The “Shim Tax” is Killing Your ROI

-That is RAM you are paying for but can’t use for your application.
-In a 100-node cluster, that’s 400GB of wasted memory—or about $15,000/year in cloud costs purely for “overhead.”
+That RAM isn’t available for your application.
+In a 100-node cluster, that’s 400GB of wasted memory — roughly $15,000 per year in cloud costs purely for runtime overhead.
+Not networking.
+Not storage.
+The container wrapper itself.

 The Architecture: High-Level vs. Low-Level